Our Story

 Our Mission

-The Collaborative for Leadership, Policy, Advocacy & Global Exchange, “The Collaborative,” exists to develop the next generation of leaders and strengthen the diplomatic, strategic, and governance capacities of individuals, communities, institutions, and nations.
-Through a collaborative approach that bridges political, economic, social, regional, and cultural spheres, we advance strategic leadership development, governance and policy research, actionable advocacy, and global exchange to achieve sustainable development goals, drive economic growth, build strategic partnerships, broaden perspectives, and promote political cooperation.
+The Collaborative for Leadership, Policy, Advocacy & Global Exchange, “The Collaborative”, is a global organization dedicated to developing the next generation of leaders and advancing the diplomatic, strategic, and governance capacities of individuals, communities, institutions, and nations.
+We advance leadership development, policy innovation, advocacy, and global exchange that foster equity, sustainable development, and cooperation across political, economic, and cultural spheres.

 Vision Statement: